ccuqme/ublue-hyprland/README.md

 # ublue-hyprland
 ## Experimental Alpha Release: Download and Use at Your Own Risk!
 ublue-hyprland is a customized uBlue image using Hyprland.
-Not officially affiliated with uBlue or Fedora and is mostly designed for personal use.
+Not officially affiliated with uBlue or Fedora, and is mostly designed for personal use.

 ![ublue-hyprland](https://github.com/ccuqme/ublue-hyprland/assets/63260355/fd78f4bf-a921-4d36-8391-84b8e5b9b9cc)